jdw686/temperature-app/README.md

     b.
 Tie between Masjed E Soleyman and Ahvaz (at 39.156C).
 I chose Ahvaz to add and update the temperature.
     c.
 A maximum average temperature for Ahvaz was added at 39.256C for the current calendar month (let's suspend belief for a moment).
     d.
 With the input of the date and city mentioned above, I updated the entry to be 2.5 degrees lower, at 36.756C.

+4. Small PS: a requirements.txt file would be an additional improvement I would add in the repository, but I ran out of the recommended amount of time.
+Should be a simple improvement to be implemented.

 Setting up the application took about 3 hours from start to finish, with an additional hour or so for uploading the data and writing the readme file, respectively.